AliRaza-commits/magicid/README.md

 # Magicid
-## Updating IDs with Primary Key And Auto-increment through command prompt
+## Updating IDs with Auto-increment and Primary Key

 ### Steps for Installation:
 ```